lowRISC/lowrisc-site/content/blog/seventh-riscv-workshop-day-one.md

 using proprietary instruction sets.
 Esperanto want to base all processing on RISC-V, adding instruction extensions and hardware accelerators where necessary.
 * Also looked at using RISC-V for graphics.
-Wrote a shader cmpiler that can generate RISC-V compilers, and the code to distribute the workload across thousands of cores.
+Wrote a shader compiler that can generate RISC-V compilers, and the code to distribute the workload across thousands of cores.
 * Argue that proprietary, custom instruction sets are a bad choice.
 Instead,